Vehicles overturn, get stuck in Raleigh flooding as heavy rain hits central NC

-Brandon just told me his Honda Civic stalled on Millbrook as he was on his way home from work. #ncwx #ABC11 pic.twitter.com/B9Jz3pODzh— DeJuan Hoggard (@DeJuanABC11) September 1, 2020

-Chris Hohmann said the doppler is estimating 2 to 5 inches in the Triangle but more in other spots.
+ABC11 Chief Meteorologist Chris Hohmann said the doppler radar estimates 2 to 5 inches of rain fell in the Triangle, with even more in other areas.
 The National Weather Service office in west Raleigh reported receiving 3.48 inches of rain Monday.

 Incredible doppler estimates of rain tonight!
 2-5" in the Triangle, but 6-9" in a couple of spots near the VA border and in Johnston county.
 Numerous road closures and some water rescues tonight. #ABC11 pic.twitter.com/F5H1gUWTw1— Chris Hohmann (@HohmannABC11) September 1, 2020

-DeJuan Hoggard spoke to drivers who got stuck on Millbrook Road Tuesday night.
+DeJuan Hoggard spoke to drivers who got stuck on Millbrook Road on Monday night.

 Jocelyn says her car became stuck in the water.
 Floodwaters reached her windows and blocked her door from opening. #ncwx #abc11 pic.twitter.com/J2OlUC4rhP— DeJuan Hoggard (@DeJuanABC11) September 1, 2020